My main influences on the jazz and rhythm and blues side are:

 One of the artists of today that I admire is Beyonce– what an amazing performer!
 I love that she is a feminist and proud to say it, that she is comfortable with her sexuality, she is making a difference to so many young women’s lives, and she is dynamite on stage!
 What an inspiration.

-Closer to home, I acknowledge my husband Steve Wilson and life long partner in music for introducing me to jazz and a world of other music that I had not yet come across.
-His particular way of making the guitar ‘sing’ so beautifully, his passion for music and his attention to detail and not accepting anything less than the best anyone can offer has pushed me to always strive to be better.
+Closer to home, I acknowledge my husband Steve Wilson and life long partner personally and in music, for introducing me to jazz and a world of other music that I had not yet come across.
+Steve’s particular way of making the guitar ‘sing’ so beautifully, his passion for music and his attention to detail and not accepting anything less than the best anyone can offer has pushed me to always strive to be better.
 He has taught me so much about music, about the importance of having the blues as your foundation, about what it is that makes something hip, or not, and I would not be the singer I am today without his influence.

 To all of the musicians I have had the good fortune to work with, I value each and every one for what they have taught me, how they have moved me and the sheer joy of what we do when we make music together.